SocietyForArtisticResearch/NMH-editor/src/readme.md

 ## Changes in rcexpostion.ts 23/02/2018

-1. fixed a bug with removing object by Id.
 2. added a method for replacing an object by id (I needed it because of the way Angular updates models from 'reactive' forms).
+__This replace method introduces some change in behavior of the automatic id generation: it copies the old id into a new object.
+This may result in gaps in the id counting, maybe this is ok ?__

 # OLD/DONE
 If RCExposition were a typescript class Angular would be really happy.